This post may contain affiliate links. Please see my full disclosure policy for details.

 After testing all types of variables that help improve our well-being, he found that “volunteering is the single most reliable way to momentarily increase your well-being.”

 If you’re a religious person, praying to your God daily can help to foster gratitude.
-Studies show those who frequently attend religious services and engage in religious activities such as prayer or reading religious books are more likely to be grateful.
+Studies show those who frequently attend religious services and engage in religious activities, such as prayer or reading spiritual books, are more likely to be grateful.